NC State Wolfpack women's basketball: A legend emerges (1981–2009)

 The NCAA began sanctioning women's college basketball during the 1981–82 season, and on March 13, 1982, the Wolfpack defeated the Northwestern Wildcats 75–71 in its first NCAA Tournament game.
 The team won the regular season ACC title for the third time in school history in the 1982–83 season.

-On November 26, 1983, Kay Yow won her 200th career game with a 60–54 triumph over the Miami Hurricanes.
+On November 26, 1983, Yow won her 200th career game with a 60–54 triumph over the Miami Hurricanes.

 The 1984–85 season was a very successful season, with the Wolfpack women winning their fourth regular season and second ACC tournament championships.
 The Wolfpack defeated North Carolina 81–80 on March 3, 1985, to claim the ACC tournament title.
 NC State won its third ACC tournament title on March 2, 1987, with a 57–56 win over Virginia.

 On February 18, 1988, Coach Yow defeated the Wake Forest Demon Deacons 62–61 to collect her 100th career ACC victory.
 During the offseason, Yow led the United States Olympic women's basketball team to a gold medal in the 1988 Olympics.

 NC State won its fifth regular season ACC championship to date in the 1989–90 season.

 The Wolfpack women set an ACC record for the most points scored in a game on December 8, 1990.
 NC State defeated the Western Carolina Catamounts 137–65 in a record that still stands today.
 On January 12, 1991, #3 NC State lost a triple-overtime game 123–120 to #2 Virginia.
 The 243 total points scored is an ACC record.

 The Wolfpack captured its fourth of seven ACC tournament titles to date on March 4, 1991, by beating Clemson 84–61.

 NC State made its deepest NCAA tournament run in 1998.
 On March 23, the Wolfpack defeated the Connecticut Huskies 60–52 to earn a berth in the Final Four.
 On March 27, North Carolina State took the floor in Kansas City to take on the Louisiana Tech Lady Techsters, but the team ultimately fell 84–65.